usnistgov/oscal-xproc3/tutorial/sequence/Lesson02/walkthrough_101.md

 ## A not-so-simple pipeline

-**tl/dr** - examine the Markdown file presenting [XProc                Element directory](../../sequence/element-directory.md).
+**tl/dr** - examine the Markdown file presenting an [XProc                Element directory](../../sequence/element-directory.md).
 It is generated by [a             pipeline](../../PRODUCE-PROJECTS-ELEMENTLIST.xpl).
 Examine that pipeline to see XProc with real-world complexity.

 The simple pipelines examined so far show how useful things can be done simply, while the pipeline architecture allows for great flexibility.

 Simplicity and flexibility together enable complexity.
 Once it is factored out, a complex operation can be managed and deployed just like a simple one, with its internal complexities masked by a simple and predictable interface.

-One other important feature of XProc must be kept in mind: so far at least, it is all XML.
-Not yet haven't looked at any real-world problems, we haven't seen pipelines that work directly with XML data yet, much, except in the most rudimentary form (the smoke tests).
-But most of the time that is what XProc is for.
-Moreover, XProc is itself in XML syntax, which makes it possible to work XProc with XProc.
-XProc folding over on itself.
-Even short of of dynamically generating and executing XProc (and yes that can be done), the common ground of XML format means that with XProc working XML tools, XML and its related ecosystem (most significantl but not only XPath) is always available as a force magnifier or power tool, something we can put to work again and again.
-In XProc, errors are reported in XML.
-So we can capture, aggregate and index error messages in XProc.
-In XProc, a directory file listing is provided in XML.
-So we have a ready way to present views of file systems – the XML shows all the names and structures – as well as analyze them and access the files in them.
-Etc.

 Next, take a look at a more complex example, the prototype pipeline [PRODUCE-PROJECTS-ELEMENTLIST.xpl](../../PRODUCE-PROJECTS-ELEMENTLIST.xpl).
-Like the setup and smoke-test pipelines, this is a standalone pipeline: it acquires inputs, produces results and writes those results to the file system.
+Like the setup and smoke-test pipelines, this is a standalone pipeline (requiring no runtime bindings or settings): when this plan (&ldquo;step&rdquo; or pipeline) is executed, the processor will acquires inputs, produce results and write those results to the file system.
 The output it generates is stored as [element-directory.md](../../sequence/element-directory.md), a Markdown file (find the `p:store` step).

-The result is a reference resource: an index of XProc elements used in pipelines described in this tutorial.
-For any XProc element used anywhere, the listing shows the pipelines where it appears.
-It also shows a list of (repository) project folders in an order corresponding to their treatment (if any) in this tutorial, with their XProc files.
-Along with these are listed whatever XProc elements appear *first* (within the entire sequence up to to point) within that file.
-Among other uses this is helpful for assessing coverage of lessons.
+The result is a reference resource encoded in Markdown: an index of XProc elements used in pipelines in this repository.
+As Markdown, this result can be reposted back into the repository or viewed with any Markdown viewing application.
+The index lists XProc elements, that is the core of the XProc vocabulary: for any XProc element used anywhere among the projects listed, the listing shows the pipelines where it appears.
+Following the index, the resource also shows a list of (repository) project folders in a prescribed order, with their XProc files and whatever XProc elements appear *first* (within the entire sequence up to to point) within that file.
+Among other uses this is helpful for assessing coverage of tutorial lessons as it offers a (semi) *ordered* survey of the elements.

 For example, looking up `p:store` you can see all the pipelines that contain this common step.
-Or looking at the `oscal-convert` listing you can see the XProc steps introduced in that lesson.
+Or looking at the `oscal-convert` listing you can see the XProc steps appearing first in that project folder.

-Delete or rename this result file and run the pipeline to confirm it functions properly.
+To confirm proper functioning, run the pipeline again after deleting or renaming the Markdown result file.

 Consider also what other kinds of indexing might be useful.
 When you modify XProc or add new XProc pipelines to the project folders, consider running this pipeline again to update the indexes.

-Open the file and inspect it to get a sense of what it does.
+Open the file and inspect it to get a sense of how it works.
 The XML syntax is verbose, but not really all that frightening.
-The pipeline is described in more detail in the [102 Lesson unit](walkthrough_102.md) segment.
+Practice helps!
+The pipeline is also considered in the [102 Lesson unit](walkthrough_102.md) segment.

 ### PRODUCE-PROJECTS-ELEMENTLIST

-The pipeline [PRODUCE-PROJECTS-ELEMENTLIST.xpl](../../PRODUCE-PROJECTS-ELEMENTLIST.xpl) contains comments that should help explain its operations.
+The pipeline [PRODUCE-PROJECTS-ELEMENTLIST.xpl](../../PRODUCE-PROJECTS-ELEMENTLIST.xpl) contains XML comments (`<!-- using comment syntax -->`) that should help explain its operations.

 There are some significant differences between this pipeline and the small ones we have looked at so far.

 * Of course, it is longer and more complex, reflecting the complexity of the operations it performs.
 * Part of the complexity is due to a two-step process here.
 First, the file system is surveyed in locations named in an input configuration.
 Then all those resources (which happen to be XML using the XProc vocabulary) are indexed against the files in which they occur.
+The two listings are both produced in this second analytical phase, showing how once the files are surveyed, more than one analysis is possible.
 * In particular, the index to &ldquo;first use&rdquo; is not simple.
-A great deal of the complexity of detailed operations has been off-loaded into XSLT transformation code, which in this pipeline can be seen embedded in the XProc, indeed occupying a significant majority of the XML in the file.
-(About two thirds of the element count you can usually recognize XSLT by the conventional `xsl:` or `xslt:` element prefix.)
-This pipeline also has one XSLT called from an external file, toward the end.
-XProc can do it either way, and each has its advantages.
+A great deal of the complexity of detailed operations has been off-loaded into XSLT transformation code, which in this pipeline can be seen embedded in the XProc, indeed occupying the greater part of the XML in the file.
+(About two thirds of the element count: you can usually recognize XSLT by the conventional `xsl:` element prefix.)
+This pipeline also has an XSLT called from an external file (toward the end).
+XProc can provide XSLT either way, and each has its advantages.
 * One good thing about seeing the XSLT here is you can get a good sense of what it looks like, whether embedded or kept externally.
+XSLT is [not                      essential to XProc](walkthrough_401.md), but it very much expands its practical capabilities.

 ## XML syntax, XPath and XProc